 As Gardeners, What Can We Do?

-- Plant trees wherever possible.
+Plant appropriate trees wherever possible.
 Deforestation contributes to the "greenhouse effect."

 In the garden, biological, environmental and cultural factors all contribute to the success or demise of a plant.
 Biological factors are pests, diseases and competition from other plants.
 Environmental factors are irrigation, soil amendments, fertilization and pruning.
 Through good gardening practices we can constructively address these issues.